alexmelSC/pi-son-sab/README.md

 These are more notes for me, i hope they are useful to somone.

+Fstab entry
 //servername/Folder /folder/folder/local cifs credentials=/home/pi/.smbcredentials,vers=2.1,uid=33,gid=33,rw,nounix,iocharset=utf8,file_mode=0777,dir_mode=0777 0 0

+use mount -a to reload fstab

 .smbcredentials should be